ServicesWorkBlogAboutFAQContact Get a Quote ⚡ Instant Order

 How Much Do Custom Shirts Cost?
 A Plain-English Pricing Guide

 Custom shirt pricing comes down to five things: quantity, number of ink colors, number of print locations, the garment, and the print method.
 The single biggest lever is quantity, because setup costs spread across more pieces.
 Order more, use fewer colors, and keep it to one or two locations to lower your cost per shirt.
-For an exact number on your job, use our 60-second quote builder.
+For an exact number on your job, run it through our free quote builder and we'll send a custom quote back fast.

 "How much for some shirts?" is a fair question with an annoying answer: it depends.
 But it doesn't depend on anything mysterious.
 Five factors drive almost every custom apparel quote, and once you understand them you can dial your order in to fit your budget.
 Here's exactly what moves the number.